palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 *Disclaimer*: Most of the information below has been acquired by analyzing public information as well as reverse engineering applications and firmware, not by observing live systems.
 Consequently, there can be misinterpretations.

 **Update** (2025-11-07): Added App2Cam Plus app to the table, representing a number of apps which all seem to be belong to ABUS Smartvest Wireless Alarm System.

+**Update** (2025-11-07): This article originally grouped Xiaomi Home together with Yi apps.
+This was wrong, Xiaomi uses a completely different protocol to communicate with their PPPP devices.
+A brief description of this protocol has been added.

 {{< toc >}}